Long way home for displaced Sudanese as fears of insecurity persist

 UNHCR calls for increased funding and global support for Sudan's displaced, their hosts and those who want to return home.

-Rawda Yusuf fled to Chad from her home in Sudan in 2005.
-Now she has returned to a camp for internally displaced people in Sudan but she longs for home itself.
+Rawda Yusuf, who fled to Chad in 2005, has returned to a camp for internally displaced people in Sudan, but she longs for home itself.

 © UNHCR/Modesta Ndubi

 It has been 15 years since armed raiders forced Rawda Yusuf’s family to flee to Chad from their village in Sudan’s North Darfur state.

 Since then, home has dominated her thoughts but returning has not been easy.

 Her ordeal began one afternoon during harvest season in Kurgei West village.

 “I went outside to see what was happening and saw armed men,” recalls the 42-year-old.
 “There were clouds of smoke and a lot of commotion.”
 She fled the attack with her two children.

 Over 600,000 refugees have fled the conflict in Sudan’s Darfur region, which began in 2003.
 Half went to Chad and a further 1.9 million are internally displaced people (IDP’s) within Sudan itself.

 The signing of a Tripartite Agreement in 2017 between UNHCR, Sudan and Chad signaled hope for Rawda and thousands of Sudan’s displaced.